opencog/link-grammar/README.md

    There are multiple reasons to support incremental parsing:
    * Real-time dialog.
    * Parsing of multiple streams, e.g. from play/movie scripts.
-   * segmentation of exceptionally long sentences.
+   * Segmentation of exceptionally long sentences.

    This could be implemented by saving dangling right-going connectors into a parse context, and then, when another sentence